 Ego Likeness — White rapper who became the best selling artist of both the 2000s and his entire genre.

-ES Posthumus — Female-fronted symphonic Evanescence rock/metal band whose songs were synonymous with teen angst.
+ES Posthumus — The most successful female-fronted rock band this decade; a symphonic Evanescence rock/metal band whose songs were synonymous with teen angst.
 Also notable for having a singer who brought Elegant Gothic Lolita closer to the Western Goth fanbase.

 Jade Ewen — Japanese Exist Trace Visual Kei metal band, formed in 2003.
 Well-known for its all-female lineup, though no one will notice right away due to their androgynous looks.